6

 The Species in Your Woods

-After the volume of a particular tree, the second most significant factor in the value of a timber stand is species composition.
+After volume, species composition is the second biggest factor influencing the overall value of a standing timber stand.
 Is that tree Black Walnut?
 White Oak?
 Red Oak?
 While prices change over time due to market trends, the highest value timber in the Ohio, Indiana and Northern Appalachian region is consistently Black Walnut, followed by White Oak.
 Other valuable species’ include Hard Maple, Hickory, Tulip Poplar, Oak species included in the white/ red families such as Black Oak and Chinkapin Oak, as well as other regional hardwoods.
 In general hardwoods tend to be more valuable than softwoods though this is not because they are necessarily actually more dense.

 The species composition of your woods is going to depend mostly on where in the world you are.
-Tree varieties tend to grow along latitudinal lines.
-The good news is that the our region produces some of the best hardwood timber in the world—if you have a mature woods in this part of the country, it certainly has some real value.
+Tree varieties grow along latitudinal lines.
+Our region produces some of the best hardwood timber globally.
+Mature woods here hold significant real value.

 Appalachian Hardwood ID Guide